 Confidentiality

 .
-Directors should maintain the confidentiality of information entrusted to them by PTI and any other confidential information about PTI, its business, customers or suppliers, which comes to them, from whatever source, except when disclosure is authorized or legally mandated.
-For purposes of this Code, “confidential information” includes all non-public information relating to PTI, its business, customers or suppliers.
+Directors should maintain the confidentiality of information entrusted to them by PTI and any other confidential information about PTI, ICANN, its business, customers or suppliers, which comes to them, from whatever source, except when disclosure is authorized or legally mandated.
+For purposes of this Code, “confidential information” includes all non-public information relating to PTI, its business, customers or suppliers or ICANN.

 Board Interaction with Internet Community and Media

-: The Board recognizes that members of the Internet community, constituency groups within the Internet Corporation for Assigned Names and Numbers, and the public at large have significant interests in PTI’s actions and governance and therefore the Board seeks to ensure appropriate communication, subject to concerns about confidentiality.
+: The Board recognizes that members of the Internet community, constituency groups within ICANN, and the public at large have significant interests in PTI’s actions and governance and therefore the Board seeks to ensure appropriate communication, subject to concerns about confidentiality.

 The Board notes that the PTI President speaks for PTI, consistent with applicable policy.

-If comments from the Board to the Internet Community and/or Media on behalf of PTI are appropriate, they should be reviewed and discussed by the Board in advance, and, in most circumstances, come from the Chairperson of the Board.
+If comments from the Board to the Internet community and/or media on behalf of PTI are appropriate, they should be reviewed and discussed by the Board in advance, and, in most circumstances, come from the Chairperson of the Board.

 Enforcement